 When the dot-bomb hit, the Web pool thinned to applications and services that provided real value.
 More attention was paid to delivering a quality service, and improved tools ushered in more stringent infrastructure requirements.
 And the phrase “horizontal vs. vertical scaling” dominated the architecture and data center design discussions.

-How virtualization hardware changes data center design decisions
+How virtualization hardware changes data

 Over the last several years, new technologies, such as virtualization, have revived the scaling arguments.
 Unlike the early days of the Internet, scaling vertically no longer requires a massive server that sucks down power and radiates heat all day.
 A few, well-configured 2U servers can provide an amazing amount of power.